 Working with hazardous materials is another factor that has a major impact on a demolition project’s cost.
 Asbestos is almost always found in older homes and if its presence is detected, extra charges need to be paid.
 Asbestos floats in the air when it’s handled and not only is it a threat to you and your family’s health, it’s a threat to the environment as well.

 It’s, therefore, necessary to have the asbestos removed before commencing the demolition work.
-The rules and regulations governing the removal of asbestos depend on the location of your house.
+The rules and regulations governing the removal of asbestos depend on the location of your Residential.
 The rules and regulations for big cities like Montreal will be different from the ones for smaller cities like Hudson.

 Demolition versus Deconstruction